 Can I see my friends?

-I’m a parent, where can I find information on the fall semester, ways to connect with fellow parents, and other resources?
+I’m a parent, where can I find information on the the 2020–21 school year, ways to connect with fellow parents, and other resources?

 Pratt Institute has made the difficult decision to not reopen the residence halls this fall, given the current state of COVID-19 globally and in the United States.
 We have decided that we can provide the safest conditions by closing the residence halls and attending to a much more contained use of campus.
 Please see “Residence Halls: Fall 2020 Decision to Remain Closed” for more details.